Forec/light-applications/remote-control/README.md

 > This project is a simple remote-control tool with GUI written by Qt. **It only works for Windows platform**.
 The project still remains some bugs.
 One of them is: **TRANSFER BIG FILE (eg. OVER 200MB) MAY CAUSE CRASH IN CLIENT**.
 If you have any good ideas, please [contact me](mailto:forec@bupt.edu.cn), or open your PR.
 I feel honored to learn from your help.

 ## Platform
 * This project contains two parts.
-The **SERVER** , which should be executed in remote hosts, is in folder `server`, and the **CLIENT** , is used to control the remote hosts, in folder `client`.
+The **SERVER** , which should be executed in remote hosts, is in folder `server`, and the **CLIENT**, is in folder `client`,  used to control the remote hosts.
-* The Visual Studio project file `remote.sln` is in the `server` folder.
+* The Visual Studio project file `remote.sln` is in folder `server`.
 I wrote this project with VS Ultimate 2013, version `12.0.21005.1 REL`.
-* The Visual Studio project file `client.sln` is in the `client` folder.
+* The Visual Studio project file `client.sln` is in folder `client`.
 I wrote this project with Qt-windows-x86-msvc2013_64, version `5.6.0`.
-The Qt Creator is 32bit based on MSVC2013, version `3.6.1`.
+The Qt Creator is 32bits based on MSVC2013, version `3.6.1`.
 Some configurations may have relationship with the tool.

 ## Usage
 ### SERVER
-* Compile: I remove the `remote.sdf` from the repository since it's too big.
+* Compile: I remove the `remote.sdf` from the repository since it's too large.
 If you have VS2013 (or higher version), just open `remote.sln`, else please build a new project with other IDEs.

 * Assume the program we get after released is `remote.exe`, it's exactly a CMD window, however, I hide the window at the entrance of function `main()`.
 You can change the first two lines code in function `main()` into comments, then its form will appear.
 Even it's hidding itself, you can stil find it by `CTRL+ALT+DEL`.
 I didn't hide the process from taskmgr.